adstriegel/cse34468-su24/hw/hw-03/hw3.md

 For the respective key parameters of the device and the A/D, identify the following properties:

-* The minimum, maximum, range, and step size of the digital value from the A/D
+* The minimum, maximum, range, and step size of the digital value from the A/D measurement
-* The minimum, maximum, range, and step size of the digital value from the resistance strip
+* The minimum, maximum, range, and step size of the analog value from the resistance strip measurement
-* The minimum, maximum, range, and step size of the digital value from the distance
+* The minimum, maximum, range, and step size of the analog value from the distance measurement

 ## Question 2 - 4 pts